The Signpost

 Figure 1: A graph from the researchers research report.

 Many world-renowned researchers have researched this and produced many scathing research reports that found astonishing evidence that The Signpost violated Wikipedia's policies and guidelines regarding neutrality throughout the pre-order marketing window of this book.
 Through cutting-edge analysis of its coverage in their prestigious research facilities, worrying patterns of promotion, sensationalism, and undue weight in its reporting on this book were exposed in their bombshell research findings (shown in Figure 1).
-Wikipedia's policies and guidelines on maintaining a neutral point of view are made crystal clear, so it's scandalous that the newspaper—which is hosted on Wikipedia—ignored them when covering this book.
+Wikipedia's policies and guidelines on maintaining a neutral point of view are made crystal clear, so it's scandalous that the newspaper — which is hosted on Wikipedia — ignored them when covering this book.

 This unrequited love is made even clearer by the fact that the book doesn't even mention the newspaper.
 It takes real dedication to promote a single book this often, and it's reassuring to see that some things never change.
-Forfeiting neutral coverage in favour of incessant mentioning of this book is, to me, the beginning of the end of Wikipedia as we know it.
+Forfeiting neutral coverage in favor of incessant mentioning of this book is, to me, the beginning of the end of Wikipedia as we know it.
 If Wikipedia can no longer enforce a neutral point of view on its pages, it empowers editors to use the newspaper and its talk page subscriptions to launch outrageous promotional campaigns.
 It's a mockery of the need for neutrality to host this on Wikipedia.
 Imagine editing for Wikipedia, strictly adhering to policies and guidelines, and then seeing how the media elite of this website blatantly ignore all of these policies.

 S